The Waterpik Express is a very likable cordless water flosser.

 I think Waterpik has managed to achieve a fairly good balance.
 This size vs portability question is an issue all cordless water flosser manufacturers have.

 There are essentially 3 key parts to this cordless unit.

 You have the main handle/flosser body.
 Then you have the removable water tank (reservoir) and then you have the flosser tip or nozzle.

-I have the white coloured version of the WF-02, but you can also get it in black.
+I have the white coloured version of the WF-02, but you can also get it in blue.
 It is nice to have a choice, not just plain old white.

 It is a fairly clean looking device and relatively inoffensive.
 The overall shape and design is very similar to the WF-03 Cordless Freedom water flosser.

 Looking at the unit head-on, in the upper third of the handle is the power/function slider switch.
 It has a rounded rectangle design and sits slightly proud of the unit’s body.
 It has 4 embossed chevrons on it (2 in opposing directions) that give grip and a more tactile feel to the switch.
 This controls the 2 modes, which I will explain shortly.

 A little lower on the handle is the Waterpik logo.

 The remainder of the front is smooth touch plastic with no ports or controls.

 Only on the very bottom edge at the front do you then have the slider switch for unlocking the cap on the bottom of the flosser, to access the batteries.